pw_hdlc: RPC over HDLC example project#

 Tip

-The --socket-addr may be replaced with IP and port separated by a colon, for example: 127.0.0.1:33000; or, if using a unix socket, the path to the file follows “file:”, for example file:/path/to/unix/socket.
-Unix socket Python support is pending https://bugs.python.org/issue33408.
+The --socket-addr value may be replaced with an IP and port separated by a colon, e.g. 127.0.0.1:33000.
+If using a Unix socket, the path to the file follows file:, e.g. file:/path/to/unix/socket.
+Unix socket Python support is pending, see python/cpython#77589.

 Tip

-The default RPC Channel ID (1) can be overriden with --channel-id.
+The default RPC channel ID (1) can be overriden with --channel-id.

-Then you can invoke RPCs from the interactive console on the client side.
+Invoke RPCs from the interactive console on the client side.

 >>> device.rpcs.pw.rpc.EchoService.Echo(msg='Hello, world!')